johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ## Use case 1 - Example 2: Software Development and Implementation
 This example demonstrates how a developer is using ChatGPT in **Software development and implementation**  to address the task of **code documentation**

-Our use case is `Swarmion`: A set of tools to build and deploy type-safe microservices.

 - PR: [https://github.com/swarmion/swarmion/pull/678](https://github.com/swarmion/swarmion/pull/678)
 - ChatGPT Link: [https://chat.openai.com/share/7538b618-c08d-45b7-a4ed-bb168e9c1eb0](https://chat.openai.com/share/7538b618-c08d-45b7-a4ed-bb168e9c1eb0)